lsu-ddem/pathways-engineering/content/1_Unit_1/3_Lesson_3/_index.en.md

 ---
 ### Lesson 3 - Quiz

-Click to download the <a href="../Intro and Ethics Quiz Template.pdf" download>quiz</a> for this lesson
+Click to download the <a href="../Intro and Ethics Quiz Template.docx" download>quiz</a> for this lesson

-Click to download the <a href="../Intro Quiz Bank.pdf" download>answers</a> to the quiz
+Click to download the <a href="../Intro Quiz Bank.docx" download>answers</a> to the quiz